LeonAirRC/Jeti-Lua-Apps/Thermal Assist/README.md

 #### Announcement Interval
 Interval at which the announcement occurs [s].

+#### Toggle search mode
+Define a switch that enables the search mode.
+In this mode, the path is not shortened to one full circle and the announcement uses the current position as the reference point instead of the average position.

+#### Always use algorithm 1 in search mode
+When this is checked and search mode is active, the app will always use the best-subsequence algorithm which is the obvious choice for searching thermals.

 #### Delay
 Adds an artificial delay to compensate the delay most vario/altitude sensors have.
 This number is the amount of data points that the vario values are shifted 'back'.
 For example, if the reading interval is 0.8s and the vario has a delay of 1.5s, it is beneficial to set this number to 2.